 The Center for Celiac Research estimates that in the US at least 3 million people suffer from Celiac disease.
 Around 1 million suffer from a wheat allergy, and at least 20 million from gluten sensitivity.
 There are tests to determine the first two gluten-related diseases.
-But according to the experts, there’s no test available to accurately check for gluten-sensitivity at this point.
+But according to the experts, there’s no test available to accurately check for gluten sensitivity at this point.
 This will probably change soon but currently, the only way to find out is by completely eliminating gluten from the diet.
-And gluten is in many more things then you’d believe.
-People with gluten-sensitivity can also react to other foods or drinks.
+And gluten is in many more things than you’d believe.
+People with gluten sensitivity can also react to other foods or drinks.
 This is why it is important to consult with a specialized healthcare provider to point these foods out.

 What is it with gluten that makes this issue so heavily debated?
-One issue is that at least an estimated 24 million people suffer from gluten-related disorders in America.
-But only a fraction of those have been diagnosed.
+One issue is that of the estimated 24 million people suffering from gluten-related disorders in America, only a fraction has been diagnosed.
 Just for Celiac disease alone, there is an average delay in diagnosis of 10-12 years from the onset of symptoms.
-Currently, there are no accurate and approved tests available to confirm gluten-sensitivity.
+Currently, there are no accurate and approved tests available to confirm gluten sensitivity.
 Because doctors and mainstream science are just starting to catch on, patients have been largely experimenting on their own.

 Scientific papers were published on this topic as early as 1980.
 In 2003 researchers from the Center of Celiac Research established that the rate of Celiac disease in the US was nearly a hundred times greater than the previous estimate.
 In 2010 Dr. Alessio Fasano, Professor of Pediatrics at Harvard Medical School and founder of the Center for Celiac Research documented Gluten-Sensitivity (GS).
 In 2013 the same scientists published another paper documenting the spectrum of three major gluten-related disorders – Celiac disease, wheat allergy, and gluten sensitivity.

-In my opinion, by 2013 it should have been clear that the gluten-free movement was not a fad but fact.
+In my opinion, by 2013 it should have been clear that the gluten-free movement was not a fad but based on facts.

 A Rise in Gluten-Related Diseases